alexnathanson/BrightsignAPI/README.md

 * If the IP collector hasn't be established, you would need to enter the device info manually.
 * Presently global commands, like show IPs, are routed through the IP collector script to avoid CORS errors.

-## Possible future additions
-* redesign all the ends points not that the system is technically working
-* test the global commands function

 ## Links
 * Brightsign documentation https://docs.brightsign.biz/display/DOC/BrightSign+Documentation